Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

-Other computational approaches to linear response are available, such as \cite{bahsounRigorousComputationalApproach2017}, where using suitable discretization schemes, the authors approximate the transfer operator associated to a one-dimensional dynamics, to deduce an estimate of linear response.
-Even if transfer operators appear in this paper, our approach is quite different: we rely on formula \eqref{eq:Ruelle_formula} rather than on a functional analytic characterization of the linear response.
+Other computational approaches to linear response are available, such as \cite{bahsounRigorousComputationalApproach2017}, where, using suitable discretization schemes, the authors approximate the transfer operator associated to a one-dimensional dynamics and then use a functional analytic characterization of the linear response to approximate it.
+Our approach here is different, since, even if we use some knowledge on the spectrum of the transfer operator in \S \ref{section:convergence}, this is only needed for the justification of the convergence of the S3 algorithm and does not appear in the actual description of the algorithm below.
+We also introduce some transfer operators in \S \ref{section:spectral_radii}, but we only need to prove that their spectral radii are small to be able to solve certain equations (see Remark \ref{remark:solving_equations}), while the analysis from \cite{bahsounRigorousComputationalApproach2017} implies an understanding of the top eigenvalue of a transfer operator (including the existence of a spectral gap).

-We recall that $r > 2$ and $T$ is a transitive $\mathcal{C}^r$ Anosov diffeomorphism on a compact $\mathcal{C}^\infty$ Riemannian manifold $M$.
-In addition, we assume that the unstable direction of $T$ is $1$-dimensional and orientable.
-Consequently, there is a unit Hölder-continuous vector field $X_u$ spanning the unstable direction (unique up to sign).
-Here, the orientability condition could be removed by replacing $M$ by a twofold cover.
+We recall that $r > 2$ and $\phi$ is a transitive $\mathcal{C}^r$ Anosov diffeomorphism on a compact $\mathcal{C}^\infty$ Riemannian manifold $M$ of dimension $d$.
+We shall denote by $d_u$ and $d_s$ respectively the unstable and stable dimension of $\phi$, that is the dimension of $E_u(x)$ and $E_s(x)$ respectively, for any $x \in M$.
+Considering the formula \eqref{eq:Ruelle_formula}, the S3 algorithm gives an approximation of the value of the sum